 Reducing food waste at Christmas

 - Use up leftovers.
-Our North London Food Lovers' Cookbook is full of recipes which can transform leftovers into a delicious new meal.
+Our North London Food Lovers' Cookbook is full of recipes which can transform Christmas leftovers into a delicious new meal.
 You can also just search online, listing your ingredients, and the search engine will show a whole list of recipes.

 Check out our food waste reduction pages for more tips to help you make the most of the food you love.